-The Career Services Office is here to help with your employment needs while you are enrolled and after you graduate.
-We provide personalized guidance and assistance in the career decision making process by helping you identify your talents, interests and values while setting clear educational goals.
-For more information and upcoming events visit, www.muskegoncc.edu/career
+vour employment needs while vou are enrolled and after you graduate.
+We provide personalized applications, college visits, official transcripts. guidance and assistance in the career decision credit evaluation, essays, references, academic making process by helping you identify your requirements, financial aid, housing arrangements, talents, interests and values while setting clear major choice, etc. We can help with it all. educational goals.
+For more information and We can provide the following services: upcoming events visit.

+www.muskegoncc.edu/career